hatton/excellibrary/README.md

+A small fork to integrate a couple fixes :P

 The aim of this project is provide a native .NET solution to create, read and modify Excel files without using COM interop or OLEDB connection.

 Currently .xls (BIFF8) format is implemented.
 In future .xlsx (Excel 2007) may also be supported.